 HELGA AGUAYO: No, he has been working on this from the second he got out.
 I mean, if he asked for pretrial confinement because he didn’t want to be with the unit, why would he want to be with the unit now?
 It’s the same people that tried to force him on the plane and, you know, were forceful with him.
 He just has been given the runaround.
 They’re not — they don’t know how to process him out.
 I guess they’ve never been in the position.
 Agustin told me they’re inefficient, they don’t know what they’re doing.
 And he has a JAG attorney that’s amazing, and he’s working towards it, but, I mean, there’s only so much that he can do if the unit doesn’t know what they’re doing.

 And the other thing is that Agustin will not be discharged.
 I’m getting congratulations — "Oh, congratulations, he’s coming home" — we don’t know when he’s coming home, one.
-And, two, he actually will not be discharged from the military for twelve to twenty-four months from now, because he got a bad-conduct discharge and it’s such a serious offense.
+And, two, he actually will not be discharged from the military for 12 to 24 months from now, because he got a bad-conduct discharge and it’s such a serious offense.
 He has the two felonies.
 It goes onto an automatic appeal, and because of that, he will remain active-duty, which means he has to abide by the standards that is required of every soldier.
 He could potentially be charged with anything else during the time that he’s on voluntary or involuntary leave or administrative leave.
 They’ll give him one of the three, if it’s approved.
 And we won’t know if it’s approved.